Episode 2.10: JUJU

 • See our further reading section below to check out the NME review of Marquee Moon and an insanely in-depth interview with Richard Lloyd that covers all the bases.
 Click on that link.
 Actually read it.
 It’s good.
 Seriously.

-• Fasten your seatbelts, grab your pool floaties, do whatever you gotta do to roll safe.
+• Fasten your seatbelts, grab your pool floaties, do whatever you gotta do.
 We’re about to tackle “Marquee Moon.”

 • Yes, that’s “Elevation” you hear sampled in “Lovefool.”